scylladb/scylladb/docs/operating-scylla/manager/2.1/add-a-cluster.rst

    You will see 3 tasks which are created by adding the cluster:

    * Healthcheck - which checks the Scylla CQL, starting immediately, repeating every 15 seconds.
-See `Scylla Health Check <../health-check>`_
+See :doc:`Scylla Health Check <health-check>`
    * Healthcheck REST - which checks the Scylla REST API, starting immediately, repeating every hour.
-See `Scylla Health Check <../health-check>`_
+See :doc:`Scylla Health Check <health-check>`
    * Repair - an automated repair task, starting at midnight tonight, repeating every seven days at midnight.
-See `Run a Repair <../repair/>`_
+See :doc:`Run a Repair <repair>`

    .. note:: If you want to change the schedule for the repair, see :ref:`Reschedule a repair <manager-2.1-reschedule-a-repair>`.